|Nutritional Guidelines (per serving)|

 - 1/2 cup cream

-Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks and 1 tablespoon of the sugar, plus sufficient water to make a soft dough.
-Cover the bowl with a kitchen towel and let the loaf rise, in a warm place, for 2 hours.
+Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks, and 1 tablespoon of the sugar, plus sufficient water to make a soft dough.
+Cover the bowl with a kitchen towel and let rise in a warm place for 2 hours.

-Then combine the remaining flour and sugar on your work surface and work it into the dough, together with the whole egg and the remaining yolk.
-Knead the dough well, until it is homogenous, put it in a floured bowl and cover it with a cloth, and let it rise for another 2 hours.
+Then combine the remaining 1/3 cup flour and remaining 1/4 cup sugar on your work surface and work it into the dough, together with the whole egg and the remaining egg yolk.
+Knead the dough well until it is homogenous; put it in a floured bowl and cover it with a cloth, and let it rise for another 2 hours.

 Spread the dough out on your work surface and shape it into a rectangle using a rolling pin.
-Cut the remaining butter into small bits and distribute them over the center of the sheet of dough.
-Fold the sheet in thirds, and then roll it out again.
-Let it rest for 30 minutes, and repeat the operation twice.
+Cut the remaining 13 tablespoons butter into small bits and distribute them over the center of the sheet of dough.
+Fold the sheet into thirds, and then roll it out again.
+Let it rest for 30 minutes, and repeat this folding and rolling two more times.